 5 eV/(8 × 1.8 eV) × 100 = 35%

-This figure represents a theoretical quantum energy efficiency if all solar radiation was in the region that could be absorbed by plants; in reality only 48.7% of radiant photons are in the photosythetically active spectrum.
+This figure represents a theoretical quantum energy efficiency if all solar radiation was in the region that could be absorbed by plants; in reality only about 45% of radiant photons are in the photosythetically active spectrum.
 Carbohydrate synthesis depends on the diffusion of atmospheric CO2 into the leaf.
 While this process occurs instantaneously (Earth’s atmosphere is currently 0.04% CO2 and rising…) water is needed to drive photosynthesis and downstream metabolic processes, and nutrients are needed for growth.
 Water and nutrients must be sucked up from the ground at some cost to the plant.
 Collectively, photonic mismatch and metabolic overhead in the plant translate to a reduction in energy efficiency by at least a factor of 10.
 Zhu et al. (2010) estimated 0.086 for C-3 (three-carbon metabolism) plants and 0.10 for C-4 (four-carbon metabolism) plants.
 Being conservative, we’ll use the 0.086 factor.
 The final power production is of the order:

 0.086 × 0.3 × .35 × 240 W/m2 = 2.2 W/m2